Subaru-PFS/doc/development-management/developement_practice.rst

 Code Repositories
 ^^^^^^^^^^^^^^^^^

-The all codes for PFS software packages should be available on the `Github <https://github.com>`_ repositories hosteed by `Subaru-PFS <https://github.com/Subaru-PFS>`_ organization.
+All codes for PFS software packages should be available on the `Github <https://github.com>`_ repositories hosted by `Subaru-PFS <https://github.com/Subaru-PFS>`_ organization.
-The avaiable repositories are listed in `Subaru-PFS Github padge <https://github.com/Subaru-PFS>`_ and `the PFS official web site <https://pfspipe.ipmu.jp/repos.html>`_.
+The available repositories are listed in `Subaru-PFS Github padge <https://github.com/Subaru-PFS>`_ and `the PFS official web site <https://pfspipe.ipmu.jp/repos.html>`_.
 If you need to create a new repository, you shoud send request to the adiministrators of the PFS Project Office, following `the procedure <request.rst>`_ ("Add new GitHub repository" section).

 JIRA